kapouer/express-dom/README.md

 - prerender
   `document.visibilityState == 'prerender'`
-  sets policies for script, connect to 'self'.
+  sets policies for script, connect to 'self' 'unsafe-inline'.

 - redirect
   catch navigation and use it for redirection, see below